 CLOtest (Delta West LTD., Bentley, Australia), histology, and/or culture.

-Patients were included in the analysis if they completed the study.
+Patients were included in the analysis if they completed the trial.

-Additionally, if patients were dropped out of the study due to an adverse
+Additionally, if patients were dropped out of the trial due to an adverse

-reaction related to the study drug, they were included in the analysis as evaluable
+reaction related to the drug, they were included in the analysis as evaluable

 failures of therapy.